Let's start it classic by beginning with the open Diving Bell.

 A Semiclosed-Rebreather (SCR) is quite similar, but the CO2 is scrubbed, not washed out, so it does not appear in the balance.
 On a Active Flow-SCR, like the Dräger Atlantis/Dolfin, the %O2 is changing as function of the added mass-flow and your workload, so if you don't use a ppO2-measuring deco-computer you have to calculate with worst cases: you have to use the highest ppN2 for deco-calculations (means lowest ppO2) and the highest ppO2 for the O-tox.

 Ok, first of all we need the constant flow, but that's just using a sonic-speed-nozzle.
 As long as the supply-pressure is at least 1.9 * the ambient-pressure that nozzle shape delivers a flow that depends on the (absolute) nozzle-supply pressure, but not on the ambient-pressure.
 This means if our nozzle-supply pressure is too low it restricts the usage-depth, and if the tanks are on the way to bottom out we have to quit before this forces the IP to drop.
-Hypoxia comes treading softly, so be careful, "Keep watching those Displays" and do all the checks at least as frequent as you learned.
+Hypoxia comes treading softly, so be

 Now back to the Oxygen-Fracture in the loop: